mikessh/vdjtools-doc/sphinx/install.rst

     Rscript --version

 runs successfully.
-All R scripts were tested under R version 3.1.0.
+Note that all R scripts were tested under R version 3.1.0.

-Then install all dependencies to a local library automatically using the :ref:`rinstall` routine:
+In case not using the pre-compiled ``*.win.zip`` package / Homebrew installation, one needs to additionally install R dependencies to a local library by running the :ref:`rinstall` routine:

 .. code:: bash